KARTIK SUNAGAR

-Venom is a complex cocktail of biomolecules that is secreted in a specialised gland or cell of a venomous animal.
-It is actively delivered to the target animal to facilitate prey-capture or anti-predator self-defence.
-Venom has underpinned the evolutionary success of numerous animal lineages and has independently originated over 100 times.
-In our lab, we investigate venomous animals and their venoms as model systems to address broad and interesting questions in genetics, ecology and evolution.
-Some of the major lines of research in the lab are briefly described below.
+Venom is a complex mixture of biomolecules produced by specialized glands or cells in venomous animals.
+It is actively delivered to a target organism to aid in prey capture or self-defense against predators.
+Venom has been a key factor in the evolutionary success of many animal lineages and has independently evolved over 100 times.
+In our lab, we study venomous animals and their venoms as model systems to explore important questions in genetics, ecology, and evolution.
+Below is a brief overview of some of the main research areas in our lab.

 Antiquated antivenoms

-Annually, over 58,000 deaths occur in India due to snakebites.
-In addition, four times this number suffer from permanent loss-of-function injuries, such as amputations of digits and limbs.
-A large majority of snakebite victims are farmers and labourers in rural regions, who are also the primary breadwinners of their families.
-Snakebites, therefore, devastate entire families and has a tremendous negative impact on our economy.
+Each year, snakebites cause over 58,000 deaths in India.
+Additionally, four times that number suffer permanent disabilities, such as amputations of digits and limbs.
+The majority of snakebite victims are farmers from rural areas, who often serve as the primary earners for their families.
+As a result, snakebites devastate entire households and exert a significant negative impact on the nation’s economy.

-Snakebites are treated using antivenoms, which are produced by immunising equines with snake venoms and sourcing the resultant anti-toxin antibodies.
-Our research has demonstrated that snake venoms vary dramatically in both composition and potency between species (Senji et al. 2019, 2021a, 2021b; Attarde et al. 2021), within different populations of the same snake species (Sunagar et al. 2014), and between different individuals of the same population, even within a smaller geographic area (Rashmi et al. 2021).
+Snakebites are treated with antivenoms, which are produced by immunizing horses with snake venoms to generate anti-toxin antibodies.
+Our research has shown that snake venoms vary greatly in composition and potency, not only between different species (Senji et al. 2019, 2021a, 2021b; Attarde et al. 2021), but also among populations of the same species (Sunagar et al. 2014) and even between individual snakes within a single population over a small geographic area (Rashmi et al. 2021).

-Ignoring this geographic variation in venom, Indian antivenoms are still manufactured using the venoms of a single population of snakes in the southern part of the country (a couple of districts in Tamil Nadu).
-Our research has demonstrated that these antivenoms fail to counter the remarkable variation in venoms of Indian snakes (Senji et al. 2019, 2021a, 2021b; Kaur et al. 2020; Attarde et al. 2021).
-Moreover, Indian antivenoms are only manufactured against the so-called ‘big four’ snakes.
-Specific antivenom products against many other medically important snakes that are capable of causing mortality and morbidity do not exist.
-Our findings highlight that India needs efficient snakebite therapy to save lives, limbs and livelihoods of hundreds of thousands of Indians annually.
+Despite this extensive geographic variation, Indian antivenoms are still manufactured using venom from a single snake population located in two districts of Tamil Nadu in Southern India.
+Our studies reveal that these antivenoms often fail to neutralize the considerable venom diversity in Indian snakes (Senji et al. 2019, 2021a, 2021b; Kaur et al. 2020; Attarde et al. 2021).
+Furthermore, Indian antivenoms target only the so-called ‘big four’ snake species, leaving many other medically important snakes without specific antivenom treatments.
+Our findings underscore the urgent need for more effective snakebite therapies to save lives, prevent disabilities, and protect the livelihoods of hundreds of thousands of Indians every year.

 -